 About Victorian and Edwardian Traveling Costumes

 1859 traveling dress: ‘Straw hat plainly trimmed with ribbon.
 Dress of the thinner species of poplin, or any desired material.
 If preferred, the sleeves may be flowing, being cut to match the design, with gauntlets.
 The skirt is single.’
 Drawing of this traveling dress.
-Sometimes, beige or natural-colored clothing was recommended for travels by coach which won’t show the dust of streets so much.
+Beige or natural-colored clothing was recommended for travels by coach to hide the dust of streets.

 A traveling dress in 1852 should be cut like a morning gown with a round waist (without the point in front).
 The skirt is made with strings underneath so that it may be looped up.
 The traveling costume also comprises: a corresponding collar and engageantes, a full wool mantle, dark suede gloves (iron grey, maroon, or olive is suitable), and brown, button up, thin leather boots with low heels.
 The bonnet is made of straw and taffeta with Cambrai lace veil for the face.
 An elastic traveling corset, the nonchalante, should be worn.
 (Harper’s New Monthly Magazine, 1852)

 In 1909: a ‘Traveling costume should be simple in style and quiet in color, materials that will not show dirt being preferable.
 A waterproof cloak is a very desirable addition, as it may be at any time suddenly needed.
 In summer travel a long linen duster, belted at the waist, should be worn over the dress.
 For the country or sea-side, simple and inexpensive dresses should be provided for ordinary wear.’
 (Household Companion: Book Of Etiquette, 1909)

 Hints on Crossing the Sea in the 1850s (Miss Leslie’s New Receipts For Cooking, 1852)